 An arrest warrant search in Wayne County, WV is a must when hiring new staff since a felon in your workplace can endanger your venture in more ways than one.
-Not only will you be putting your staff in harm’s way but also will be jeopardizing your financial interests.
+Not only will you be putting your team in harm’s way, but you also will be jeopardizing your financial interests.
 Of course, it would be hard to anticipate the PR debacle that the whole scenario would turn into.

 So, go for the safer option instead and make an arrest warrant inquiry a part of the process used to weed out inappropriate applicants.
-Because you will be using crime history data for the purpose of employment, it would help to seek this information through a state source.
+Because you will be using crime history data for employment, it would help seek this information through a state source.
 Among the government agencies that can help you with your inquiry on arrests and detention orders are:

-The office of the sheriff: The police have information on all active warrants issued in Wayne County and the arrest records to go with them if any.
-You can mail in your requests and the office will undertake a crime history inquiry on your behalf.
+The sheriff’s office: The police have information on all active warrants issued in Wayne County and the arrest records to go with them if any.
+You can mail in your requests, and the office will undertake a criminal history inquiry on your behalf.
 Write to them at PO Box 218, Wayne, West Virginia 25570.

-The office of the county clerk: This agency is a part of the local judiciary as they handle the recording of the court dockets for the judicial assembly of the state.
-The clerk of court has information on criminal as well as non-criminal matters.
-So, you can find information on Wayne County outstanding warrants as well as civil cases from this agency.
+The county clerk’s office: This agency is a part of the local judiciary as they handle the court dockets’ recording for the state’s judicial assembly.
+The clerk of court has information on the criminal as well as non-criminal matters.
+So, you can find information on Wayne County outstanding warrants and civil cases from this agency.
 You can mail them at PO Box 248, Wayne, West Virginia 25570.

-The office of the magistrate: The court of the magistrate not only has information on all active warrants issued in the area but also on the release of other judicial provisions including bench warrants and criminal summons.
-If you launch an inquiry to find arrest warrants through this agency, you can also get details on civil matters in the name of the subject.
-To approach the office of the clerk of court, you will need to go to S Court St, Wayne, WV 25570.
+The magistrate’s office: The magistrate’s court has information on all active warrants issued in the area and the release of other judicial provisions, including bench warrants and criminal summons.
+If you launch an inquiry to find arrest warrants through this agency, you can also get details on civil matters in the subject’s name.
+To approach the court’s office clerk, you will need to go to S Court St, Wayne, WV 25570.

-In the nine year interval that started in 2000 and ended in 2008, nearly 4200 criminal complaints were lodged with the police of Wayne County, West Virginia.
+In the nine-year interval that started in 2000 and ended in 2008, nearly 4200 criminal complaints were lodged with the police of Wayne County, West Virginia.
 Only about 8% of the incidents among these cases were violent acts of crime.
-The majority of the figure comprised of property related crimes including thefts with 3000 cases.
-Over the ten year period stated above, there was a rise of 17% in the rate of reported crime.
+The majority of the figure comprised of property-related crimes, including thefts with 3000 cases.
+Over the ten years stated above, there was a rise of 17% in the reported crime rate.